DavidCEllis/ducktools-env/README.md

 ### PyInstaller ###

 [Pyinstaller](https://pyinstaller.org/en/stable/) will generate an executable from your script but will also bundle all of your dependencies in a platform specific way.
 It also bundles Python itself, which while convenient if python is not installed, is unnecessary if we can treat Python as a shared library.

 ### Hatch ###

 [`Hatch`](https://hatch.pypa.io/) allows you to run scripts with inline dependencies, but requires the user on the other end already have hatch installed.
 The goal of `ducktools-env` is to make it so you can quickly bundle the script into a zipapp that will work on the other end with only Python as the requirement.

 ### pipx ###

 [`pipx`](https://pipx.pypa.io/) is another tool that allows you to install packages from PyPI and run them as applications based on their `[project.scripts]` and `[project.gui-scripts]`.
 It also allows you to run inline scripts with more recent versions.

 ### uv ###

 [`uv`](https://docs.astral.sh/uv) itself can run PEP-723 scripts.
 `ducktools-env` mostly still exists for the extra zipapp bundling and script registry tools.

-[^1]: undocumented